omerAJ/Hyb-STEX/README.md

 # **Hyb-STEX: A Hybrid Model for Spatio-Temporal Traffic Flow Forecasting with Extreme Event Modeling**

 This repository contains the official PyTorch implementation of **Hyb-STEX**, a hybrid model designed for accurate spatio-temporal traffic flow forecasting with a focus on extreme event modeling.
-The work is based on our manuscript:
+The work is based on our work:

 > **[Hyb-STEX: A Hybrid Model for Spatio-Temporal Traffic Flow Forecasting with Extreme Event Modeling](<https://drive.google.com/file/d/17r1Dv8AVi2Ztdl5DECMqtFV_PDsMwNhm/view?usp=sharing>)**
 > (Manuscript uploaded on Google Drive)